Manual Lymph Drainage

 A gentle and rhythmic skin stretching technique, MLD massage improves the performance of the lymphatic system, the body’s “plumbing” and filtration unit.

-Our lymphatic system plays a crucial role in immune defence, healing, regenerating tissues, and keeping the body’s fluid levels in homeostasis.
+The lymphatic system plays a crucial role in immune defence, regenerating tissues, and keeping the body’s fluid levels in homeostasis.
 At some point, everyone’s lymphatic system needs a boost: that’s where MLD treatment comes in.

 • Lymphatic stimulation